kahrendt/esphome-docs/components/binary_sensor/qwiic_pir.rst

 .. _Sparkfun: https://www.sparkfun.com/products/17374

-The SparkFun Qwiic PIR Motion binary sensor uses Sharp PIR sensors to detect motion.
+The SparkFun Qwiic PIR Motion binary sensor uses PIR sensors to detect motion.
 It communicates over I²C.
 There are two models currently available.
-One uses the `Sharp EKMC4607112K sensor <https://cdn.sparkfun.com/assets/7/2/a/4/3/EKMC460711xK_Spec.pdf>`__, and the other uses the `Sharp EKMB1107112 sensor <https://cdn.sparkfun.com/assets/c/e/8/7/5/EKMB110711x_Spec.pdf>`__.
+One uses the `Panasonic EKMC4607112K sensor <https://cdn.sparkfun.com/assets/7/2/a/4/3/EKMC460711xK_Spec.pdf>`__, and the other uses the `Panasonic EKMB1107112 sensor <https://cdn.sparkfun.com/assets/c/e/8/7/5/EKMB110711x_Spec.pdf>`__.

 You can configure a debounce time to reduce noise and false detections.
 You can also define an optional binary sensor that reports the raw state of the PIR sensor with no debouncing.